andrewdyer/vite-react-app-template/README.md

 ### 🎬 Quick Start

-Once you’ve created your project, follow these steps to get up and running:
+Once you've created your project, follow these steps to get up and running:

 1. **Clone Your Repository:**